Hoddom

 Hoddom is a small settlement and civil parish in Dumfries and Galloway, Scotland, dating back to the 8th century.

 Location

 Hoddom is 13 miles by road East of Dumfries and 5 miles South of Lockerbie.

 History

 The earliest reference to Hoddom is in a copy of an eighth-century letter sent from Alcuin to Wulfhard, 'abbot of Hodda Helm' (abbatem Hodda Helmi).
 The twelfth-century 'Life of St Kentigern' by Jocelyn of Furness records that St Kentigern established his see at Hoddom.
 Other than Jocelyn's work, there is no evidence to support this.
 However, there is strong material evidence of a Northumbrian monastic site at Hoddom.

+Hoddom is a Titular see of the Roman Catholic Church.

 Castle

 Hoddom Castle, the old Maxwell fortalice, to the south-west of the parish, was once part of the Scottish border defences.

 Churches

 Fragments remain of the old church built in 1610.
 A Roman altar stone, taken from the 17th century church is built inside the porch of the present church.
 The new Hoddom parish church, was built in 1817 and recast in 1914.

 Trailtrow Chapel once stood on the hill overlooking Hoddom Castle until it was demolished prior to 1565 by Sir John Maxwell of Hoddom.
 The Repentance Tower was built on the site, however the Murray Mausoleum and other graves are still located near the tower.